 Recurrent Neuroblastoma in Patients Initially Classified as Low Risk

-Local regional recurrent cancer is resected if possible:
+Local or regional recurrent cancer is resected if possible.

-Metastatic recurrent or progressive neuroblastoma in an infant initially categorized as low risk (see Table 1 in the Stage Information section of the summary) and younger than 1 year at recurrence, whether the patient has INSS stage 1, 2, or 4S at the time of diagnosis, may be treated according to tumor biology as defined in the prior COG trials (COG-P9641 and COG-A3961):
+Metastatic recurrent or progressive neuroblastoma in an infant initially categorized as low risk and younger than 1 year at recurrence may be treated according to tumor biology as defined in the prior COG trials (COG-P9641 and COG-A3961):

 Recurrent Neuroblastoma in Patients Initially Classified as Intermediate Risk

 The current standard of care is based on the experience from the COG Intermediate-Risk treatment plan (COG-A3961).
-Local regional recurrence of neuroblastoma with favorable biology that occurs more than 3 months after completion of 12 weeks of chemotherapy may be treated surgically.
-If resection is less than near total, then 12 additional weeks of chemotherapy may be given.
-Chemotherapy consists of moderate doses of carboplatin, cyclophosphamide, doxorubicin, and etoposide.
+Locoregional recurrence of neuroblastoma with favorable biology that occurs more than 3 months after completion of chemotherapy may be treated surgically.
+If resection is less than near total, then additional chemotherapy may be given.
+Chemotherapy may consist of moderate doses of carboplatin, cyclophosphamide, doxorubicin, and etoposide.
 The cumulative dose of each agent is kept low to minimize permanent injury from the chemotherapy regimen, as used in a prior COG trial (COG-A3961).

-Recurrent or Refractory Neuroblastoma in Patients Initially Classified as High Risk
+Recurrent Neuroblastoma in Patients Initially Classified as High Risk

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent neuroblastoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.